PubNubDevelopers/pn-solution-live-events/backend/README.md

 # Rebuild Server

-Make changes to build/developer.txt or prompt.txt files.
+Make changes to prompt/developer.txt or prompt/user.md files.

 To rebuild the server after making changes: